The side effects of a transplant are usually worst just after chemotherapy and radiotherapy and for a few weeks afterwards.

 You might sleep a lot for a few days after the treatment.
 Your nurses make sure you have as much anti sickness medicine as you need.
 Do tell your nurses about sickness and diarrhoea so they can give you something to help control it.

 Sometimes men and teenage boys can store sperm before they start their chemotherapy, so that they can still father a child in the future.
 This is called sperm banking.
-Ask your doctor if you think you would like to do this.

 For women, chemotherapy can cause an early menopause.
 You might be able to have hormone replacement therapy (HRT) to treat the symptoms of a menopause.
 Ask your doctor about this.